 The chairperson of the board shall ensure the timely and appropriate information of the board members and the preparation of its meetings.
-The chairperson also acts as a primary contact person to the executive management, chairs the general meeting, represents the company internally and externally, and generally ensures the proper functioning of the board.
+The chairperson also acts as a primary contact person to the executive management, chairs the shareholder meeting, represents the company internally and externally, and generally ensures the proper functioning of the board.
+The duties of the chairperson are usually further specified in the organisational regulations.

-Even though the law does not mention the position of vice-chairperson, it is advisable to appoint one as the chairperson may be prevented from performing their duties.
+Even though the law does not mention the position of the vice-chairperson, it is advisable to appoint one in case the chairperson is prevented from performing their duties.
 The scope of the vice-chairperson's duties shall be defined in the organisational regulations.